Powerlearnproject/se-assignment-day-2-git-and-github-acunetix2/README.md

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.

+Issues and project boards help teams manage tasks and bugs.

+Uses of Issues:

+- Report bugs.

+- Suggest new features.

+Discuss project-related topics.

+Uses of Project Boards:

+- Organize issues into Kanban-style boards.

+- Track progress with To Do, In Progress, and Done columns.

+- Assign tasks to specific developers.

+Example: A software team might create an issue:
+"Fix login bug (#23)" and track its progress on a project board.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?